A warm welcome

 Welcome to my website.
 As a visitor, you are probably giving serious thought to working with a therapist or counsellor, perhaps for the first time.

-It's important to find someone who is a good match for your particular needs and concerns; this is why I offer a free first exploratory meeting to help you decide about working with me.
+It's important to find someone who is a good match for your particular needs and concerns; I always offer a free first exploratory meeting to help you decide about working with me.

 About Mark Wright